 Time of year: Spring and Autumn, September-November or March/April.

 The benefits are:

-- The best advantaged is gained from scarifying when the lawn is reseeded afterward.
+- The best advantage is gained from scarifying when the lawn is reseeded afterward.
 This will really turn a tiered lawn around.

 - Breaks up the surface allowing water and nutrients to better penetrate when grass seed is reintroduced.

 - A fine-bladed lawn often becomes very dense with age.
-A single pass scarification thins the sward and rejuvenates the lawn, especially if it is aerated and fed at the same time.
+Single-pass scarification thins the sward and rejuvenates the lawn, especially if it is aerated and fed at the same time.

 The disadvantages' are: